huijing/slides/58-cssconf-2019/README.md

 - more importantly, it tells you what the browser does when it grows or shrinks the flex item

 - one thing to note is that the specification recommends you use the keywords because they cover the most common use cases, they are `initial`, `none`. `auto` and any `<positive integer>` *show where to see computed values*
-- so sizing of flex items depend on the amount of space available, the amount of free space you allocate it, and the amount of content the item contains
+- sizing of flex items depend on the amount of space available, the amount of free space you allocate it, and the amount of content the item contains
 - things get easier once you have a clearer understanding of `flex-basis`
 - if I put a fixed value of `100px` as the `flex-basis`, it's not surprising that some people expect to see a box of `100px`, because we're used to being in control of our sizing instructions
 - but `flex-basis` is actually the starting point from which the size of the box is calculated, key here is **starting point**, odds are the final size will **not** be `100px`